barbavegeta/Genomic_Data_Science_Specialization/Notebooks_commands/README.md

 \- `2.01\_BoyerMoore.ipynb`

-&nbsp; Implementation and experiments with the Boyer–Moore string matching algorithm.
+&nbsp;Implementation and experiments with the Boyer–Moore string matching algorithm.

 \- `2.02\_SubstringIndex.ipynb`

-&nbsp; Building and querying substring / k-mer indices for faster pattern matching.
+&nbsp;Building and querying substring / k-mer indices for faster pattern matching.

 \- `2.03\_ApproximateMatching.ipynb`

-&nbsp; Approximate matching (with mismatches) using combinations of indexing and local checks.
+&nbsp;Approximate matching (with mismatches) using combinations of indexing and local checks.